lhadjchikh/land-and-bay-stewards/ssr/README.md

-# Land and Bay Stewards - Server-Side Rendering (SSR)
+# Coalition Builder - Server-Side Rendering (SSR)

-This directory contains the Next.js application that provides server-side rendering for the Land and Bay Stewards project.
+This directory contains the Next.js application that provides server-side rendering for the Coalition Builder project.

 ## Architecture